 Not too hot!

 Don't leave it anywhere it will be affected by extremes of temperature.
 Whilst it is on your wrist, it will be kept at a fairly constant temperature, most electrical equipment does need to be kept away from heat sources.

 Use an appropriate strap for the activity.

-A waterproof strap for swimming, save the metal and leather for business meetings, nights out, or everyday wear.
+A waterproof strap for swimming, save the metal and leather watchstraps for business meetings, nights out, or everyday wear.
 These styles of Garmin straps are not the best for high energy workouts or immersion in water, silicon is much more suited to a) keep your Garmin in the right place on your wrist and b) waterproof and snug fitting.

 Don't let it stay wet